How to Create a Conference Brochure?

-Font styles used for brochures set the tone of the message you include in your brochure.
+Font styles used for any corporate event brochures set the tone of the message you include in your brochure.
 When you choose the right style, it integrates a strong visual statement toward your target audience.
 Your typography design has to make sense with your business.

 5. Include High-Res Image and Mind the Image Size

 Regardless of your folding style, you need to include images in high resolution for better output.
-The image size depends if you are making bifold or trifold print brochures.
+The image size depends if you are making bifold or trifold printable brochures.